 Psychiatric medication is not typically considered a frontline treatment for behavioral addictions, but some people are interested in exploring their options.
 Medication can only be prescribed by a licensed medical provider with the appropriate license and qualifications.

-Typically, medication evaluations and follow-up appointments occur in office settings, and appointments tend to be shorter than therapy sessions (often 15-20 minutes).
-Medication might not be the right option for you, but can be an important part of treatment when combined with therapy, especially for people with other underlying mental health conditions.
+Medication evaluations and follow-up appointments typically occur in office settings.
+Medication may be a beneficial part of treatment when combined with therapy, especially for people with other underlying mental health conditions.

 Residential & Inpatient Treatment

-Residential and inpatient treatment occurs in 24 hour facilities that usually are staffed by addiction counselors, health and medication prescribers.
+Residential and inpatient treatment occurs in 24-hour facilities staffed by addiction counselors and health and medication prescribers.
 People needing more intensive treatment or who feel they need a structured environment to be accountable for changing their behavior might benefit from a stay in one of these facilities.

-The length of treatment varies depending on the person and the structure of the program, but could range between a week or two up to a month or longer.
-Inpatient and residential treatments tend to offer a combination of group therapy, individual therapy, and structured therapeutic activities.
+The length of treatment for behavioral addiction varies depending on the person and the program but could range between a week, a month, or longer.
+Inpatient and residential treatments typically offer a combination of group therapy, individual therapy, and structured therapeutic activities.

 Support Groups

 Many communities offer support groups, often at no charge.
-These are informal gatherings of people who are struggling with a common issue, and can be a great way to get support from other people who have had similar experiences.
-These groups are usually voluntary and often are peer-lead, meaning they might not have a trained professional leading them.
+Informal gatherings of people struggling with a shared issue can be a great way to get support from others with similar experiences.
+These groups are usually voluntary and peer-led, meaning they might not include trained professionals.

-Many people who are in recovery from an addiction find that support groups are a helpful resource when combined with other treatment, or use these groups as a step-down when completing formal treatment.
+Many people in recovery from addiction find that support groups are a helpful resource when combined with other treatments or as a step-down when completing formal treatment.

 How to Get Help for Behavioral Addictions

-Getting help for a behavioral addiction can be more challenging than finding help for a substance use problem.
-More research might need to be done to find a therapist or treatment option that specializes in behavioral addictions.
-Going to a trained and experienced provider is really important in getting the help you need, so don’t settle for the first option.
-Call around and find a few options, and don’t be scared to ask questions or for more information that helps you identify the right option for you.
+Going to a trained and experienced provider is crucial in getting help.
+Call around and find a few options, and don’t be scared to ask questions or for more information that helps you identify the right choice for you.

-Those who are interested in using their insurance will need to do some investigation to find an in-network treatment provider and then to call and inquire whether behavioral addiction treatment would be covered.
-The best starting place to find an in-network provider is often to go through your insurance company, calling the number on the back of your card or using their online search tools.
-You can also use an online directory and filter your search by insurance, specialty, and other preferences.
+Those interested in using their insurance should find an in-network treatment provider and inquire whether behavioral addiction treatment would be covered.
+The best starting place to find an in-network provider is often to go through your insurance company, calling the number on the back of your card, or using their online search tools.
+You can also use an online therapist directory and filter your search by insurance, specialty, and other preferences.

-Those without insurance or who are unable to get their treatment covered may need to explore options for sliding-scale therapy.
+Those without insurance may need to explore options for sliding-scale therapy.
 Even if a provider or treatment facility does not advertise a sliding scale or discounted rate for “self-pay” clients, you should ask anyway.
 There might be some options available to help reduce the financial burden.

 Living With a Behavioral Addiction